 The long-time home of the YSU Football program, the Arnold D. Stambaugh Stadium complex is one of the top FCS facilities in the country.
 The Penguins play all their home games on Beede Field, which features a state-of-the-art artificial-turf surface.
 The Stadium itself has a seating capacity of 20,630 and has a loge complex that houses 26 individual suites.
 The building is the location of the Jermaine Hopkins Academic Center, the Athletics Strength and Conditioning Complex, Athletic Training Room, Athletic Ticket Office, ROTC, a travel agency, racquetball courts, three full-length basketball courts, and numerous athletics offices.
 The locker rooms for the softball, soccer, baseball, and football programs are also housed in the building.

 Atop the stadium and overlooking the city of Youngstown is the DeBartolo Stadium Club.
 The club provides meeting and dinner/party seating for more than 200 guests and is available to campus and community organizations or individuals.
 For reservation information, please contact the Athletic Department at (330) 941-2385.

 Don Constantini Multimedia Center

-The Don Constantini Multimedia Center sits atop the east side stands of Stambaugh Stadium.
-The new facility will house a "Classroom of the Future" for the YSU Department of Communications and will host game day media activities for all Stambaugh Stadium events.
+The Don Constantini Multimedia Center, which was completed in Fall 2019, sits atop the east side stands of Stambaugh Stadium.
+The new facility houses a "Classroom of the Future" for the Department of Communications and hosts game day media activities for all Stambaugh Stadium events.

 Beeghly Physical Education Center